Azure/autorest/docs/extensions/readme.md

 ```

 ## x-ms-pageable
 The REST API guidelines define a common pattern for paging through lists of data.
-The operation response is modeled in Swagger as a list of items (a "page") and a link to the next page, effectively resembling a singly linked list.
+The operation response is modeled in OpenAPI as a list of items (a "page") and a link to the next page, effectively resembling a singly linked list.
 Tag the operation as `x-ms-pageable` and the generated code will include methods for navigating between pages.

 **Schema**: